readingshapes/streamlit_tutorial/README.md

 ### Streamlit Basics

-We're now ready to start working with code!
+You're now ready to start coding!
 Let's start with the basics.

 1. While the app is running, open the file [streamlit_app.py](streamlit_app.py).
 Can you guess what each line of the file does?